 Shōnen usually features adolescent male protagonists who embark on action-packed adventures in fantastical or sci-fi settings, navigating friendship and coming-of-age challenges.
 The list of the most iconic Shōnen series includes 'My Hero Academia', 'Naruto', 'Attack on Titan', 'One Piece', and 'Dragon Ball'.

-Manga apps to help upgrade your reading skills
+Manga apps and tools to enhance your reading experience

 There are legal services offering manga readings that might be of interest to readers of all levels.